HectUch/python-timeseries_MSA/README.md

 For the MAFFT use, please download the ubuntu version, if you are using windows, use the ubuntu windows version instructions can be found in the MAFFT website.

+The installation step by step can be found in the link: https://mafft.cbrc.jp/alignment/software/windows.html

 Run powershell as admin and run 'netsh winsock reset'

 # License